 Overloaded outlets and extension cords

-Used in every working environment, extensions are usually bent beyond their capacity, especially when plugged to multiple high voltage devices.
+Used in every working environment, extensions are usually bent beyond their capacity, especially when plugged into multiple high voltage devices.
 This leads to excess heat flow and sparks and eventually garner a fire that can spread in a matter of minutes.

 - The employees can end up buying cheap products that run on low-quality wiring